bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - When it has to be built : Not prioritized for current quarter

 4. Dependencies
-*Dependency from Assets to relationship*
+**Dependency from Assets to relationship**
-a.
-Redirect for authentification
+* Redirect for authentification
-b.
-RFC for seeking changes to CI/CD pipeline- feedback is pending.
-Please ask RFC submitter to follow up with reviewers *Dependency from Relationship to Entities*
+* RFC for seeking changes to CI/CD pipeline- feedback is pending.
+Please ask RFC submitter to follow up with reviewers **Dependency from Relationship to Entities**
-a.
-BCOL payment scenario in case of failures *Dependency from Entities to Relationship *
+* BCOL payment scenario in case of failures **Dependency from Entities to Relationship**
-a.
-Affiliate NR : NR/Entity/Relationship
+* Affiliate NR : NR/Entity/Relationship
-b.
-BCOL Error messages
+* BCOL Error messages

-*MRAS and name Request*
+**MRAS and name Request**
 Check with MRAS team their dependency with BC REg - who is doing this?
 Two workarpunds
 a.
 Use legacy NRO in terms of using CORP/Benefit complanies